Explore this course:

-Teaching is conducted through a combination of lectures, tutorials, seminars, and small-group work.
+Teaching is conducted through a combination of lectures, workshops, seminars, tutorials, and small-group work.
 Emphasis is placed on the individual aspects of learning.

-2:1 honours degree, or equivalent, in a relevant social science discipline, such as sociology, social policy, politics, anthropology, international relations, or development studies.
+Minimum 2:1 undergraduate honours degree in a relevant social science subject (e.g. sociology, social policy, politics, anthropology, international relations or development studies).

 If you have any questions about entry requirements, please contact the department.